wp-plugins/pardot/README.txt

 = 1.3 =

 Load multiple pieces of Dynamic Content without a performance hit with our new asynchronous loading technique!
+Go to Settings > Pardot Settings and click "Clear Cache" to update your existing pieces of dynamic content.

 = 1.2 =